ovenzeze/open-interpreter/README.md

 A new browser window should open.
 The documentation will be available at [http://localhost:3000](http://localhost:3000) as long as the documentation server is running.

-# Contributing
+## 🤝 贡献

 Thank you for your interest in contributing!
 We welcome involvement from the community.

-Please see our [contributing guidelines](https://github.com/OpenInterpreter/open-interpreter/blob/main/docs/CONTRIBUTING.md) for more details on how to get involved.
+Please see our [contributing guidelines](docs/CONTRIBUTING.md) for more details on how to get involved.

-# Roadmap
+## 🗺️ 路线图

-Visit [our roadmap](https://github.com/OpenInterpreter/open-interpreter/blob/main/docs/ROADMAP.md) to preview the future of Open Interpreter.
+Visit [our roadmap](docs/ROADMAP.md) to preview the future of Open Interpreter.

+## 📄 许可证

+This project is licensed under the AGPL License - see the [LICENSE](LICENSE) file for details.

 **Note**: This software is not affiliated with OpenAI.